Activity note: Hotel check-in available from 3:00 p.m.

 Lunch: Lunch at a local family owned restaurant.

 Afternoon: Leaving Salida as we travel North on the Collegiate Peaks Scenic Byway on Highway US 285, the west side of our route will be lined with 6 peaks measuring over 14,000 feet in elevation, 3 of which are named Mt.
 Princeton, Mt.
 Yale, and Mt.
 Harvard - the "Collegiate Peaks."
-Turning east we’ll enter South Park and the mining town of Fairplay.
-South Park and the town are the models for the irreverent television show of the same name.
+Turning east we’ll enter the open space of South Park and the mining town of Fairplay.
 After our motorcoach climbs above the Park and crosses Kenosha Pass, we’ll drive down a beautiful canyon into the Mile High City of Denver for check-in at our hotel.
 Started in 1859 by gold seekers who were rushing to the Rockies, Denver has evolved in to a diverse, sophisticated city.
 Our Group Leader will offer expert commentary on the human and natural history of the regions as we drive and make stops at scenic locations.

 Dinner: At the hotel restaurant, we’ll gather for our farewell plated meal including coffee, tea, lemonade, and water; other beverages available for purchase.
 Share some of your favorite experiences from the program with new Road Scholar friends.